 Task 1a.
 Continue to implement the County’s existing riparian corridor ordinance program which requires zoning or use permits for most human activity in the currently mapped and regulated riparian corridors in the County.

 The Natural Resources Division has been tasked with the implementation of the County’s Riparian Corridor Ordinance permitting program.
 A dedicated Senior Environmental Specialist has been assigned as coordinator of this program.
-Operating this highly resource-based program from the Natural Resources Division has improved riparian corridor protections by focusing attention on preventing or limiting new incursions into established riparian corridor to the extent allowed by the current ordinance.
+Operating this highly resource-based program from the Natural Resources Division has improved riparian corridor protections by focusing attention on preventing or limiting new incursions into established riparian corridor, and where necessary taking escalated enforcement to address unpermitted conversion of riparian habitats.
 New guidance documents, checklists, and procedures are being developed as part of the overall management improvement process at Permit Sonoma.

 Task 1b.
 Update the narrative of the existing Riparian Corridor Ordinance to reflect lessons learned in the first decade of implementation as well as associated application materials, guidance documents and policies.

-A working draft of a revised Riparian Corridor Ordinance has been developed in preparation for when the General Plan Update begins.
+Updates to the Riparian Corridor Ordinance have been identified for when the General Plan Update begins to address natural resource protection policy development.
 In addition, the improved map being developed in Task 2 will inform the General Plan Update policy conversation of what streams the County wishes to provide riparian corridor protections to.

 Task 2.
-Applying the results of the improved “top of bank” riparian mapping project in the Sonoma Valley (previously funded with a US EPA Wetland Program Development Grant), create new Riparian Corridor Combining District Setback map to replace the outdated and inaccurate current layer based on the USGS “blue-line” stream GIS layer.
+Update the Riparian Corridor Combining District Setback map to replace the outdated and inaccurate current layer based on the USGS “blue-line” stream GIS layer.

 Using the map being developed in Task 3 with the Russian River Regional Monitoring Program (R3MP) and the San Francisco Estuarine Institute (SFEI), an improved top-of-bank mapping algorithm will be applied enabling a more accurate Riparian Corridor Combining District to be developed as part of the General Plan Update process.